Nico Hoerner Player Props: Cubs vs. Marlins

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.450) thanks to eight extra-base hits.
+- Hoerner has an OPS of .821, fueled by an OBP of .374 and a team-best slugging percentage of .447 this season.

-- Among qualified hitters in MLB action, his batting average ranks sixth, his on-base percentage ranks 42nd, and he is 67th in the league in slugging.
+- Among the qualifying hitters, he ranks sixth in batting average, while his on-base percentage ranks 39th and he is 67th in slugging.

-- Hoerner will look to extend his four-game hitting streak.
-He's batting .190 in his last games.
+- Hoerner will look to extend his five-game hitting streak.
+He's batting .238 during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.